NgHanWei/EEG_Relearning/README.md

 Obtain list of subjects to use as training data for subject-indepdendent baseline model

 Positional Arguments:
-    DATAPATH                            Datapath for the pre-processed EEG signals
+    DATAPATH                            Datapath for the pre-processed EEG signals file

 Optional Arguments:
     -start START                        Set start of range for subjects, minimum 1 and maximum 54